 Study, Assessment and Qualifications

 As part of the apprenticeship programme, you’ll need to record a minimum of 6 hours per week ‘off-the-job’ training time.
-This can include college attendance, work shadowing, training, workshops, online learning, tutor sessions, revision, webinars, industry visits – anything that supports your learning on the apprenticeship and supported by your dedicated assessor.
+This can include work shadowing, training, workshops, online learning, tutor sessions, revision, webinars, industry visits – anything that supports your learning on the apprenticeship and supported by your dedicated assessor.

 As part of the apprenticeship programme, you’ll need to record a minimum of 6 hours per week ‘off-the-job’ training time.
-This can include college attendance, work shadowing, training, workshops, online learning, tutor sessions, revision, webinars, industry visits – anything that supports your learning on the apprenticeship and supported by your dedicated assessor.
+This can include work shadowing, training, workshops, online learning, tutor sessions, revision, webinars, industry visits – anything that supports your learning on the apprenticeship and supported by your dedicated assessor.

 Additional Costs and Information